 Spam is illegal: The Federal Trade Commission (FTC) outlawed spam in the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM Act) and has established strict protocols for the commercial use of bulk email.
 Most Internet service providers are working hard to protect their users from spam, but there are things you can do to reduce the amount of spam (malicious or otherwise) that you receive.

 The very best way to prevent spam from arriving in the first place is to protect your email address.
-Only provide your address to people you know and trust.
-Placing your email address on everyday locations like a news group or bulletin board, or forwarding jokes, stories, and chain letters, all provide ample opportunities for spammers to retrieve addresses.
+Placing your email address on everyday locations like a group bulletin board, on social media websites, or by forwarding jokes, stories, and chain letters, all provide ample opportunities for spammers to retrieve addresses.
+Avoid posting your email address on websites where you are selling a product such as Craigslist.
+Many of these sites will give you the option of masking your email address with a seller’s address for the posting details.
+Consider this as an option so potential buyers do not have direct access to your email.
 Consider using a "disposable" email address for all of your online activity, which can forward your mail to your "real" email address but has many features which filter and eliminate the spam from getting through.

 Another way to avoid spam altogether is to ignore it.
 By responding to these messages, marketers may realize that yours is a "live" email account and this may result in even larger amounts of spam.
 Contact your Internet Service Provider (ISP), as most offer filtering functions and may also be able to shield you from receiving offers from a particular source, especially if you find them offensive.